dhis2/expression-parser/PRESENTATION.md

 ## CFG vs PEG

-CFGs
+CFGs (ANTLR)

 * bad syntax choices ("collisions") are first recognised much later (solver hides them)
 * solver means a framework is used, which means limitations
 * multiple transformations because of the layers of abstraction
 * whitespace is hard to control as it is implicitly assumed
+* worst case complexity is factorial
+* => bend your problem to suit the parser

 PEGs

-* decidability problem forces to recognise and solve collisions are right away
+* decidability problem forces to recognise and solve collisions right away
-* "special" handling is not different
+* language methods are the "framework"
 * direct translation (as complicated as needed but not more)
-* just methods calling each other with convenience layer on top
+* just methods calling each other (possibly with a convenience layer on top)
 * whitespace is no different but needs explicit consideration and modelling
+* generally: "special" handling is not different
+* worst case complexity is linear*
+* => write the parser to suit the problem

 ## How do PEGs work?

+Key idea:
 ```java
 void what(Input in, Context ctx);
 ```
-* _what_ is the name of the non-terminal or terminal processed
+* _what_ is the name of the token/block processed
 * `Input`
-  * is whatever is processed and "consumed"
+  * is whatever is processed and "consumed" while parsing
 * `Context`
-  * is whatever is build,
+  * is whatever is build, the "output"
-  * usually emitting the base data for creating nodes in an AST
+  * usually emitting the base dataResolver for creating nodes in an AST
   * also might hold state like lookup by name

 Example Grammar: